-Stripe Atlas gives entrepreneurs access to the basic building blocks for starting a global internet business.
-Specifically, Atlas helps you:
+Stripe Atlas helps entrepreneurs launch a startup.
+Specifically, Stripe Atlas helps you:

 - Obtain a U.S. Employer Identification Number (EIN) for tax purposes

 Open a U.S. business bank account